Tax guide

 Startup India Seed Fund Scheme Application Readiness Guide

-Start with eligibility and recognition
+Confirm eligibility and recognition first

-Build the funding file
+Build the funding readiness file

 File areaWhat to include